Changissnz/selfinterest/README.md

 kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization", how the "serf" is actually a superior fighter and lover than the "knight", et cetera.
+For another example, consider how much influence of hard and/or soft power the person of status has, and the juxtaposing of this quality of theirs with their compliments and other expressions of virtue-signaling is reasonable to cast doubt on; it may be believed that their as-is attribute only serves as a cover in order to not betray the malice of their what-is to anyone else, save for a select few.